 What is Carving?
 It means when you are riding with your edges dipped into the snowboard instead of your base and edge are touching the snowboard while turning.
-After a carved turn you can see a thin line on the snow since only the edge of your snowboard are touching the snow.
+After a carved turn you can see a thin line on the snow since only the edge of your snowboard is touching the snow.

 It’s an important yet more advanced technique that you need to learn because you will ride faster as carving allows you to ride with only your snowboard’s thin edge and hence there is less friction.
 A carving turn is also more stable at high speed since the edge of your board is dipped into the snow.
 Meanwhile, when you want to do the jump, carving provides more stability before you take off and upon landing.
 That’s why you need a reliable and great board that fits.

-So, how to choose and which snowboards are the best for carving for the 2018-2019 season?
+So, how to choose and which snowboards are the best for carving?
 I’ll share some of my personal takes, along with a number of features that you should consider during selection.

 I have summed up the best carving snowboards so as to save your time a bit:

-- Burton FT Story Board Snowboard Women — a stiff, aggressive and very responsive board that can perform hard and fast turn.
+- Burton Story Board Snowboard: a stiff, aggressive and very responsive board that can perform hard and fast turn.

-- Slash ATV Snowboard 2019 — a beast that serves for hard and fast turn, you will need strong leg muscle and great skills to master it.
+- Slash ATV Snowboard: a beast that serves for hard and fast turn, you will need strong leg muscle and great skills to master it.